 Switch Type This field is fixed as DSS1.
 B Channel Usage In general, this is Switch/Switch .
 If you are only using one B channel (e.g., your Prestige is sharing the ISDN BRI line with another device on the S/T bus), then select Switch/Unused .
 The default is Switch/Switch .
 ISDN Data & Subaddress Enter the telephone number and the subaddress assigned to ISDN data calls for the Prestige.
 The maximum number of digits is 19 for the telephone number and 5 for the subaddress.
 A/B Adapter 1 & Subaddress Enter the telephone number and the subaddress assigned to A/B Adapter 1 (PHONE1).
 A/B Adapter 2 & Subaddress Same as above for A/B Adapter 2 (PHONE2).
-PABX Outside Line Prefix Enter the number for outside line access if the Prestige is connected to a PABX; otherwise, leave it blank.
-The maximum number of digits is 4.
-Outgoing Calling Party Number You only need to fill in this field if your switch requires a specific Outgoing Calling Party Number; otherwise, leave it blank.
-Incoming Phone Number Matching Determines how incoming calls are routed.
+Dial Prefix to Access Outside Line Enter the prefix number if the Prestige is connected to an ISDN PABX.
+This number should be no longer than 3 digits.
+Otherwise, leave this field blank.
+PABX Number (with S/T Bus Number) Enter the S/T bus number if the Prestige is connected to an ISDN PABX.
+If this field is left as blank then the loopback test is skipped Incoming Phone Number Matching Determines how incoming calls are routed.
 The choices for this field are Multiple Subscriber Number (MSN), Called Party Subaddress and Don't Care.
 Analog Call Routing Select the destination for analog calls.
 The choices are A/B Adapter 1, A/B Adapter 2 and Ignore.
 This field is only applicable when Incoming Phone Number Matching is Don't Care.
 Global Analog Call Select how to handle global analog calls.
 The choices are Accept and Ignore .
 This field is not applicable when the Analog Call Routing is Ignore .
-Edit Advanced Setup Select Yes and press Enter to go to the advanced setup submenu.
+Advanced Setup Select Yes and press Enter to go to the advanced setup submenu.

-2.8.8 Advanced Setup
+2.8.7 Advanced Setup